21 Powerful Headline Examples That Get Clicks

 That is, “what’s in it for me?”
 As your reader, how will their life be better after reading your article?
 Tell them in the headline.

-4. Keep it stupid simple
+4. Keep it stupidly simple

 Never sacrifice clarity to attempt to be clever.
 A confused reader is one who clicks on someone else’s blog post.
 As long as you’re addressing a specific benefit, you have permission to keep it simple and readable.